MagmaGuy/FreeMinecraftModels/ReadMe.md

 - tag_projectile as meta bones from which projectiles can be shot (can have more than one per model)

 ## Current weird limitations that need to be fixed:
-- If the pivot point (origin) of a bone is set to be over 67ish the model starts floating
+- If the pivot point (origin) of a boneBlueprint is set to be over 67ish the model starts floating